Typical Culinary of NTT

 Flores Flower Country's Favorite Food

-Well, apart from having natural and cultural beauty, of course there are lots of NTT culinary delights that you can try.
-This can also promise online culinary business opportunities in the future to become a successful entrepreneur in the typical culinary field of NTT.
+Well, apart from having natural and cultural beauty, of course there are lots of typical NTT culinary delights that you can try.
+This can also promise future online culinary business opportunities to become a successful entrepreneur in the NTT specialty culinary field.

 More details of these favorite dishes are as follows.